Crane fly: Common names

-Numerous other common names have been applied to the crane fly.
+Numerous common names have been applied to the crane fly.
 Many of the names are more or less regional in the U.S., including mosquito hawk, mosquito eater, gallinipper, and gollywhopper.
-They are also known as "daddy longlegs" in English-speaking countries outside of the U.S., not to be confused with the U.S. usages of "daddy long legs" that refer to either arachnids of the order Opiliones or the family Pholcidae.
+They are also known as "daddy longlegs" in English-speaking countries outside the U.S., not to be confused with the U.S. usages of "daddy long legs" that refer to either arachnids of the order Opiliones or the family Pholcidae.
 The larvae of crane flies are known commonly as leatherjackets.

-They are also known as Jenny long legs in Scotland.
-In Ireland they are also known as Skinny Philip, and as Pilib an Gheataire in Gaelic (Gaeilge).
+They are also known as "Jenny long legs" in Scotland.
+In Ireland, they are generally called "daddy long legs" in English, whereas in Irish they are commonly known as Pilib an Gheataire, which means Skinny Philip.

 Misconceptions

-There is an enduring urban legend that crane flies are the most venomous insects in the world, but have no ability to administer the venom; this is not true.
-The myth likely arose due to their being confused with the cellar spider as they are also informally called "daddy longlegs", and although the arachnid does possess venom, it is not especially potent.
+There is an enduring urban legend that crane flies are the most venomous insects in the world; however, they have neither venom nor the ability to bite.
+The myth probably arose due to their being confused with the cellar spider as they are also informally called "daddy longlegs", and although the arachnid does possess venom, it is not especially potent.

 Despite widely held beliefs that adult crane flies (or "mosquito hawks") prey on mosquito populations, the adult crane fly is anatomically incapable of killing or consuming other insects.
 Although the adults of some species may feed on nectar, the adults of many species have such short lifespans that they do not eat at all.